Healthy Valentine’s Day Meals

 - Beet & goat cheese salad: Place some red beets on a pile of greens, and add a sprinkle of goat cheese.
 Besides being the right color for a Valentine’s dish, beets have a lot of fiber and anti-inflammatory agents.
 If you need a heartier meal, add some grilled chicken and drizzle with olive oil and balsamic vinegar.

-- Red pepper hummus sandwich: Spread some red pepper hummus on your favorite bread or sandwich wrap and load up with veggies for a tasty and easy meal.
+- Red pepper hummus sandwich: Spread some red pepper hummus on your favorite bread or sandwich wrap.
+Next, load it up with veggies for a tasty and easy meal.

 - Ahi tuna bruschetta: Another great use for tomatoes is to turn them into bruschetta.
 Chop and mix tomatoes with basil and garlic, add a little balsamic, and serve on toasted bread drizzled with olive oil.
 This is a great vegetarian appetizer as is, or turn it into a meal with the addition of some Valentine-pink ahi!